 We are delighted to announce that Leeds Vocal Movement became a registered charity on 26th February 2018.
 This is wonderful news for the choir, as it opens up a lot of opportunities for its development.
-We would like to ensure that these opportunities are clearly outlined for our current members, and for anyone who is interested in the status and long-term growth of the choir.
+We would like to ensure that these opportunities are clearly outlined for our members, local public and anyone who is interested in the status and long-term growth of the choir.

 The Charity Commission recognises the following objectives for the choir: